jangho721/jangho721.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I work on developing a service for student assessment and personalized educational content recommendation.
+I work on developing services for student assessment and personalized educational content recommendation.

-I received my M.S. in Artificial Intelligence at **[Hanyang University](https://nextai.hanyang.ac.kr/)**, where I was advised by Dr. **[Eunok Paek](http://bislab.hanyang.ac.kr/index.php?mid=Professor)**.
-My MS research bridged machine learning and bioinformatics to advance proteomics.
+I received M.S. in Artificial Intelligence at **[Hanyang University](https://nextai.hanyang.ac.kr/)**, where I was advised by Dr. **[Eunok Paek](http://bislab.hanyang.ac.kr/index.php?mid=Professor)**.
+My MS research bridged machine learning and bioinformatics to address challenges in proteomics.
 I designed and developed novel post-processors for accurate peptide sequence identification.

+I am interested in machine learning and software engineering.

-Previously, I worked as a research intern at **[The Construction Systems Laboratory](https://sites.google.com/view/consyslab100/home)**, where my work focused on applying object recognition and detection models to identify small- to medium-sized objects that could pose safety risks in indoor construction environments.
+Previously, I worked as a research intern at **[The Construction Systems Laboratory](https://sites.google.com/view/consyslab100/home)**, where my work focused on developing object recognition and detection models aimed at identifying small- to medium-sized objects that could pose safety risks in indoor construction environments.

 <ul>
-  <li><span style="color: red;">How can the accuracy of peptide sequence identification based on data from mass spectrometry be improved?</span></li>
+  <li><span style="color: red;">I am looking for a full-time position as a Data Scientist or Machine Learning Engineer starting in 2025.
+Please feel free to reach out if you are interested in working with me.</span></li>
 </ul>